Omolabake94/CyberSecurity_Bootcamp/Cybersecurity Threat Landscape (Part 2 - Akamai) README.md

 Question 7) In Akamai’s State of the Internet report, it refers to a possible DDoS team that the company thought was affecting a customer in Asia (starts on page 11).

-* Describe what was happening.
+* Describe what was happening: There was high volume of traffic hammering the customer’s URL and they believed this was an attack

 * What did the team believe the source of the attack was?
+The team believed it was a DDoS attack

 * What did the team actually discover?
+The team discorvered it was not an attack, but a warranty tool gone haywire